-For those interested in expanding their romantic repertoires and finding love in all corners of the world, here’s how to say “I love you” in different languages from German to Portuguese to Swahili.
+For those interested in expanding their romantic repertoires and finding love in all corners of the world (without having to rely on the assistance of a translation app), here’s how to say “I love you” in different languages from German to Portuguese to Swahili.

 French is often considered the language of love and romance.
 If you find a special someone while in France (or any of the 28 other countries where French is spoken), the elegant phrase je t’aime will help you communicate your heart’s desire.
 (Learn how to pronounce it here.)